Backpacking Food Ideas

-Organic Red Raspberry Breakfast Grains topped with dried raspberries and walnuts
+Organic Breakfast Grains topped with dried raspberries and walnuts

-Our tart Organic Red Raspberry Breakfast Grains cereal cooks up in minutes for a hearty meal on its own.
+Our Organic Creamy Banana Breakfast Grains cereal cooks up in minutes for a hearty meal on its own.
 Add dried raspberries from your snack stash and a handful of Old Dog Ranch Maple Walnuts for a sweet, crunchy bonus.